Project

 • Grass farming to address desertification

-In August 2024 six grants of $200,000 were awarded to support Native community-based projects that will build adaptive capacity and disaster preparation through the application of Native knowledge and stewardship.
+In August 2024 six grants of $200,000 were awarded to support Native community-based projects that will build adaptive capacity and disaster preparation through the application of traditional knowledge and Native stewardship.

 Awarded Grants